sgrodzicki/sencha-touch/docs/guides/dataview/README.md

         defaultType: 'mylistitem'
     });

-The great thing about this is the flexibilty it can add to your dataviews.
+The great thing about this is the flexibility it can add to your dataviews.
 Each item component has access to its own {@link Ext.dataview.component.DataItem#record record}, so you can do just about anything with it.

 Below we add a event listener to the tap event on our `nameButton`, which will then alert the user with the age of the selected person.